 These are good alternatives if you would prefer to spend most of your time doing research rather than working with people.
 Read our profile on think tank research and valuable academic research for more information.

 One way to enter is to start at the most junior level, often with an internship, and work your way up.
 You’ll need a college degree, but it can be in any subject.

 The other main entry route is to first get policy expertise and then take a more senior role, such as on a committee in your area of expertise.
 You can build policy expertise through graduate study or working in federal agencies, think tanks, or industry.

 It’s common to combine these approaches: work as a junior staffer for a few years straight after your undergraduate degree, then get a graduate degree or other experience.

 Bear in mind that you shouldn’t be aiming solely at becoming a congressional staffer.
 Given that there are often high impact positions in other areas of government, your strategy should be more to gain a combination of government experience and policy area expertise.

 It’s important to build up expertise in pressing problem areas so that you can get high-impact positions and have enough understanding to develop good policy.
 You can do this through graduate degrees and work experience, which we’ll cover in turn.

 Get a policy relevant graduate degree

 Doing a master’s in policy, security studies or international relations is probably the most direct way to fast-track your way into more senior positions in government.
-A master’s is sufficient for most positions, though for some senior positions in the executive branch a PhD can be helpful.
-Our understanding is that the top three universities for doing policy masters are:
+A master’s is sufficient for most positions, though for some senior positions and issue areas in the executive branch a PhD can be helpful.
+Our understanding, which is echoed by the Foreign Policy rankings, is that the top three universities for doing policy masters are:

 Close behind these three is: